-- Offers flexibility for both native and advanced users.
+- It offers flexibility for both native and advanced users.

-- Less ‘test’ related errors as the underlying scriptless framework would have been tested thoroughly.
+- Fewer related errors, such as the underlying scriptless framework, would have been tested thoroughly.
 This, in turn, reduces the time spent on debugging and fixing test related issues.

 - Easier maintenance of the overall automation suite.